These are some of the problems I see in Premillennialism.

 - Promise (Gen. 12 – Ex.
 19),

 - Law (Ex.
 20 – Christ),

 - Kingdom (Rev. 19-20).

-Unlike covenant theologians, both Presbyterian and Reformed Baptist, Dispensationalists see history as divided in periods of time and see a great discontinuity between the Old Covenant and the New Covenant.
-We 1689 Federalists also see discontinuity between the Old and New covenants, but also a great deal of continuity in the promises of God.
-Some of the older Dispensationalists taught that there were different ways of salvation in each of these dispensations, but the Dispensationalists of the present rejec...
+Unlike covenant theologians, both Presbyterian and Reformed Baptist, Dispensationalists see history as divided into periods of time and see a great discontinuity between the Old Covenant and the New Covenant.
+We, 1689 Federalists, also see discontinuity between the Old and New covenants, but also a great deal of continuity in the promises of God.
+Some of the older Dispensationalists taught that there were different ways of salvation in each of these dispensations, but the Dispensationalists of the present reject that heresy...